zramsay/eris-cli/docs/known-chain-making.md

 eris services exec keys "eris-keys -h"
 ```

-What this is doing is running the `eris-keys -h` "inside" the keys containers.
+This runs the `eris-keys -h` command "inside" the keys container.

 Instead of dealing with the `eris-keys` service directly, however, we will use `eris keys` from the eris cli tool.
 The `eris keys` commands are basically wrappers around the `eris-keys` commands which are ran inside containers.
 To see the wrappers which the eris cli tooling provides around the `eris-keys` daemon, please type: